 - Updating Based on User Experiences: Companies should also seek to analyze how applications are being leveraged by actual users in order to make the necessary improvements.

 Mobile Application Testing Conditions

 Lee Barnes, founder and CTO of Utopia Solutions, noted recently that there are several items that teams should consider as they run mobile app testing processes.
 These are specific to different areas of the app, including the network, installation, performance, interrupt, and device integration.

 Here are the top five considerations included in the checklist for each component:

-When it comes to performance, the team should examine the speed and responsiveness of the app, its CPU and memory usage, how it contributes to battery drain, as well as the app’s utilization of on-device and memory card storage.
+- Performance conditions: When it comes to application performance, the team should examine the speed and responsiveness of the app, its CPU and memory usage, how it contributes to battery drain, as well as the app’s utilization of on-device and memory card storage.

 - Device integration conditions: Teams should also look into how the app integrates with the device, including its ability to utilize the device’s location and GPS, video, and camera, as well as how content is displayed.